-Rockpool announced on 30 January 2019 that it had entered into an option ("the Option") to acquire the entire issued share capital of Greenview Gas Ltd ("Greenview"), a heating, gas, electrical and renewable energy company in Northern Ireland which has recently acquired subsidiaries based in the south of England.
-The consideration for the acquisition will consist of the issue of new ordinary shares of the Company.
-Further information on the option and on Greenview is included in the Chairman's Statement.
+Rockpool announced on 30 January 2019 that it had entered into an option ("the Option") to acquire the entire issued share capital of Greenview Gas Ltd ("Greenview"), a heating, gas, electrical and renewable energy company in Northern Ireland.
+Further information on the Option and on Greenview is included in the Chairman's Statement.